-Fragment profiles section provides an overview table, and a major fragment block for each major fragment that executed the query.
+Fragment profiles provides an overview table and a major fragment block for each major fragment.
 Each row in the Overview table provides the number of minor fragments that Drill parallelized from each major fragment, as well as aggregate time and memory metrics for the minor fragments.

 When you look at the fragment profiles, you may notice that some major fragments were parallelized into substantially fewer minor fragments, but happen to have the highest runtime.
 Or, you may notice certain minor fragments have a higher peak memory than others.
 When you notice these variations in execution, you can delve deeper into the profile by looking at the major fragment blocks.

-Below the Overview table are major fragment blocks.
-Each of these blocks corresponds to a row in the Overview table.
+Major fragment blocks correspond to a row in the Overview table.
 You can expand the blocks to see metrics for all of the minor fragments that were parallelized from each major fragment, including the host on which each minor fragment ran.
 Each row in the major fragment table presents the fragment state, time metrics, memory metrics, and aggregate input metrics of each minor fragment.

-If you see “stair steps” in the graph, this indicates that the execution work of the fragments is not distributed evenly.
-Stair steps in the graph typically occur for non-local reads on data.
+Stair steps in the graph indicate that the execution work of the fragments is not distributed evenly.
+This typically occurs for non-local reads on data.
 To address this issue, you can increase data replication, rewrite the data, or file a JIRA to get help with the issue.